ahmadfahrezi81/stockbit-technical-test/TASK_3_Bug_Report.md

 ### Expected Result

-The search results area should display a clear and helpful message, such as: **"No results found for 'NOTHING'."** (Or the Indonesian equivalent, "Tidak ada hasil yang ditemukan").
+The search results area should display a clear and helpful message, such as: **"No results found for 'NOTHING'."**

 ### Actual Result (The Bug)